Cocktails

 Bénédictine (80 proof)

 Honey-sweet and orangey herbal liqueur.
-The cheaper B & B (literally Bénédictine and brandy) can substitute if needed.
+The cheaper B & B (literally Bénédictine cut with brandy) can substitute if needed, just double and adjust the base spirit.

 Cynar (35 or 70 proof)